scottw2/scottw2.github.io/_posts/2022-06-24-mapping-house-prices.md

 ### Final Thoughts

-It's nice that this sort of very granular data is openly available and it was interesting to experiment with making interactive maps in R. For a sort-of follow up to this, it might be interesting to look at modelling and predicting house prices based off this data.
+It's nice that this sort of very granular data is openly available and it was cool to experiment with making interactive maps in R. For a sort-of follow up to this, it might be interesting to look at modelling and predicting house prices based off this data.